tsvetomir/presentations/intro-to-docker/slides.md

 ---
 # Native Windows Containers

-- A closed ecosystem – Windows Containers do not run on Linux
+- A closed ecosystem
-- Late to the party
+- A bit late to the party
 - Supported by Docker Desktop (kind of)
 - Not covered in this talk